wangziqi2013/wangziqi2013.github.io/_posts/2019-08-07-the-superfluous-load-queue.markdown

 it should be ordered after the remote store).

 For a more relaxed consistency model such as Total Store Ordering (TSO), where store-load reordering is allowed, the load queue is still a crucial part of the microrchitecture for enforcing load-load ordering, which is not allowed.
+Recall that in TSO, while loads could legitimately bypass an earlier store by not checking for interleaving stores between the L1 read request and the actual commit, loads must still maintain the illusion that they are committed in-order.
+This translates to the following ordering requirement: for any two loads l1 and l2, if l1 is before l2 in the program order, then for any remote store s1, if l2 does not see the updated data of s1, then neither does l1 (because otherwise, l1 is ordered after the store by observing its updates, while l2 is ordered before s1, which is equivalent to load reordering).
+To enforce